Iowa's AEAs Poised to Support the Shift from Traditional Classroom Teaching & Learning: Heartland AEA Series Part 1

 This blog post is the first in a two-part series from the Heartland Area Education Association (AEA).

 As students in Greater Des Moines (DSM) move to digital modes of learning in response to the COVID-19 pandemic, area educators have been able to step up to support students’ academic, social and emotional needs and continue to engage them in meaningful learning.
-Virtual Learning in DSMThis hasn’t happened by accident.
+This hasn’t happened by accident.
 Our schools have been able to make these shifts in part because Iowa has a talented teacher workforce that continues to grow in its expertise, and because Iowa’s Area Education Agencies (AEAs) have a nationally-recognized collection of digital resources that are free and open to all Iowa students and educators.

 Iowa is a nationally-recognized leader in providing access to digital content to PK-12 students in public and non-public schools due to the collective purchasing of Iowa’s AEAs.
 Very few states come close to the variety and depth of digital content available to our students.
 Teachers new to the state are continually amazed at what’s available for their classrooms at no cost to them.
 Equity, access and excellence are the key concepts that drive selection of content for Iowa students.